rseah145/smw-term2/Journal_3_notes/Section A.md

 #### Principal

-Within a Kerberos Realm there are principal(s)
+Within a Kerberos Realm there are principal(s), a unique identity (either a user, service, or an application)